MohamedMesto/love-your-body2/readme.md

   - Verified that all images on the home page are optimised and have alt functions.
   - Verified that all the elements are fully responsive

-- Packages Page
+- fasting steps Page
   - Verified that all the images are optimised and have alt texts.
   - Verified that all the elements are fully responsive.

-- Gallery Page
+- Fasting World Page
   - Verfied all the images are optimised and have alt texts.
   - Verified that all elements are fully responsive.

-- Contact Page
+- Join us Page
-  - Verified that contact form cannot be submitted without the required information (First Name, Last Name and Email Address)
+  - Verified that Join us form cannot be submitted without the required information (First Name, Last Name and Email Address)
-  - Verified that once the information is submitted via contact form, that the GET function works correctly and retrieves the thank you page.
+  - Verified that once the information is submitted via Join us form, that the GET function works correctly and retrieves the thank you page.
   - Verified that the mailto function works correctly on the email link.
   - Verified that the page is fully responsive.

 - Thank You Page
-  - Verified that the thank you page is linked correctly to the contact form.
+  - Verified that the thank you page is linked correctly to the Join us form.
   - Verified that the Thank You Page is fully responsive.

 - Footer